hapostgres/pg_auto_failover/docs/ref/reference.rst

      ``--pgctl`` option defaults to the first ``pg_ctl`` entry found in your `PATH`.

-     The ``--nodename`` option is mandatory and must be set to the hostname that the other nodes of the cluster will use to access to the monitor.
+     The ``--nodename`` option allows setting the hostname that the other nodes of the cluster will use to access to the monitor.
+When not provided, a default value is computed by running the following
+     algorithm:

+       1. Open a connection to the 8.8.8.8:53 public service and looks the TCP/IP client address that has been used to make that connection.

+       2. Do a reverse DNS lookup on this IP address to fetch a hostname for our local machine.

+       3. If the reverse DNS lookup is successfull , then `pg_autoctl` does with a forward DNS lookup of that hostname.

+     When the forward DNS lookup repsonse in step 3. is an IP address found in one of our local network interfaces, then `pg_autoctl` uses the hostname found in step 2. as the default `--nodename`.
+Otherwise it uses the IP address found in step 1.

+     You may use the `--nodename` command line option to bypass the whole DNS lookup based process and force the local node name to a fixed value.

   - ``pg_autoctl run``